Threat Signal

 Threat Signal is a Canadian heavy metal band from Hamilton, Ontario.
 The band has had numerous lineup changes, with only Jon Howard remaining from the original incarnation.
-Their music is often classified as metalcore, melodic death metal, groove metal, industrial metal, and hard rock.
+Their music is often classified as metalcore, melodic death metal, or groove metal.

-Biography
+History

 Early years (2003–2005)

 Threat Signal was formed in the summer of 2003 by cousins Jon and Rich Howard.
-Shortly after, they recruited local guitarist Kyle McKnight and began writing and recording music and posted their demo for the song "Rational Eyes" on an international metal chart on GarageBand.com.
+Shortly after, they recruited local guitarist Kyle McKnight and began writing and recording music.
+In the early months of 2004, the trio posted their demo for the song "Rational Eyes", to an international music chart on GarageBand.com.
 After a few weeks, the song reached No. 1 and had received GarageBand awards for best guitars, best drums, best male vocals, best production, song of the week, and song of the day.
-This success sparked record label interest and helped create a following even before the band had ever played live.
+This success sparked record label interest and helped create a following even before the band had ever performed live.

-In the spring of 2004, drummer Adam Matthews joined, as did bassist Eric Papky (who was Kyle Mcknight's former guitar teacher).
+In the spring of 2004, drummer Adam Matthews joined, as did bassist Eric Papky (who was Kyle McKnight's former guitar teacher).
 On December 10, 2004, Threat Signal headlined their first show at The Underground in Hamilton.
-For the better part of 2005, Threat Signal would continue to write and record material for a full-length album.
-In the summer of 2005, Eric Papky left the band and was replaced by Marco Bressette.
+For the better part of 2005, Threat Signal would continue to write and record material for their debut full-length album (Under Reprisal).
+In the summer of 2005, Eric Papky was dismissed from the band and was replaced by Marco Bressette.

 Under Reprisal (2005–2008)

 In September 2005, the band traveled to Los Angeles to record their debut album Under Reprisal with producer Christian Olde Wolbers of Fear Factory.
 During the recording process, drummer Adam Matthews left the band; he would be replaced by George Parfitt.
 In November, the band signed a recording deal with the label Nuclear Blast.

 Under Reprisal was released on May 6, 2006, to excellent reviews.
 In July 2006, Threat Signal took part in Germany's Earthshaker Festival.
 A month later, guitarist Rich Howard left the band and was replaced by the band's bassist, Marco Bressette; the new bassist position went to Pat Kavanagh.

-In October 2006, the band went on the six-week American "Last Stab Tour" with Soilwork, Mnemic, and Darkest Hour.
+In October 2006, the band went on the six-week North American "Last Stab Tour" with Soilwork, Mnemic, and Darkest Hour.
 In November, Under Reprisal won Canadian Recording of the Year award at the Hamilton Music Awards.